gullerya/data-tier/docs/api-reference.md

 * else `href` will be used for `A`, `ANIMATE`, `AREA`, `BASE`, `DISCARD`, `IMAGE` (`SVG` namespace), `LINK`, `PATTERN`, `use` (`SVG` namespace)
 * else `textContent`

-`classList` property deserved special treatment, when the data tied to it, the following applies:
+`classList` property deserved a special treatment.
+When `classList` is being tied, the following happens:
-* any classes found on the tied view before tied are taken as the baseline
+* any classes found on the tied view before `data-tier` processes the view are taken as a __baseline__ state
-* tied data interpreted by the following rules and merged into the baseline, then applied to the element
+* tied data may be of types `string`, `object` and `Array`:
-    * `string` - taken as a single class
+    * `string` is taken simple as a class to add
-    * `Array` - each of its elements taken as a class
+    * `Array` - each of its elements taken as a class; __all__ of'em added to the view; if some of the members are removed - those classes are removed from the view correspondingly
-    * `object` - each of its __keys__ taken as a class, those with truthy values are set, falsish ones - removed
+    * `object` - each of its __keys__ taken as a class; those with truthy values are added and the falsish ones - removed to/from the view; this way one may force removal of the __baseline__ class
+* each time the view's `classList` is updated, upon initiation or upon model change, the __baseline__ classes are merged with the model's classes as per rules above and the merged result is set as a view's new classes state

 ### __B__. methods tying